jackyzha0/jackyzha0.github.io/content/thoughts/effective-altruism.md

 Very utilitarian, approach that the suffering of a few is okay as long as the greater good benefits? rel: [The ones who walk from Omelas](thoughts/articles/the-ones-who-walk-from-omelas.md)

+What about self-care?
+How does the self fit into the greater whole?

 ## What is EA?
 Earning to give.
 How do we reduce the stigma around wealth?